drachlyznardh/git-historian/README.md

 TODO
 ====

-First of all, **Options**: everything is currently hard coded.

-**Display options**: the layout could be mirrored both vertically and horizontally, the charset could be different (for those terminals / fonts without full unicode support), colors could be optional, there could be more colors (with fade and bold modes, or with full 256 color if supported), user-defined display message for commits (the `--pretty="<format>"` option), map-only display mode could ignore any non-merge / non-fork commit…
+**Display options**: the layout could be mirrored both vertically and horizontally, the charset could be different (for those terminals / fonts without full unicode support), colors could be optional, there could be more colors (with fade and bold modes, or with full 256 color if supported), map-only display mode could ignore any non-merge / non-fork commit…

 **Efficency**: there are no intermediate steps in the layout computation, no checkpoints, no nothing.
 Even with no change in the repo, each invocation must